EaphoneTech/eaphone-spring-data-query/eaphone-spring-data-query-samples/README.md

 ## Some details ##

-* This project uses [fakemongo/fongo](https://github.com/fakemongo/fongo) to create an in-memory MongoDB server named `test` (see `SampleConfiguration`).

 * During the starting process, it inserts `200` completely random rows of `Order` item in `OrderRestController#insertSampleData()`, plus 2 specific `Order` item, in order to provide at least one search result in pre-defined queries.
 * The project serves a static web page, displaying a grid using DataTables.
-The detailed initialization script is in `/home.js`.
+The detailed initialization script is in `/index.js`.

+### jpa ###

+* An [H2](http://www.h2database.com/html/main.html) in-memory database is created.

+### mongodb ###

+* This project uses [fakemongo/fongo](https://github.com/fakemongo/fongo) to create an in-memory MongoDB server named `test` (see `SampleConfiguration`).

 * The params `startDate` and `endDate` is used to restrict the range of a value.
 DataTables only handles "match" type of search, which is usually not enough.
 The criteria and `preFiltering` is used to further define a criteria.

 ## Usage in your project ##

-If you want to use `spring-data-mongodb-datatables` in your own project, these steps must be done:
+If you want to use `eaphone-spring-data-query` in your own project, these steps must be done:

-1. Put the library in your project (it's not in any Maven repository yet)
+1. Include the library in your project (it's not in any public Maven repository yet)
-2. Add `@JsonView(DataTablesOutput.View.class)` on every property of your `view` class (or directly on `document` class, as in this sample)
-3. Declare another spring-data-mongodb repository, extending `DataTablesRepository<DocumentType, KeyType>`
+2. Declare a spring-data repo, extending `JpaQueryRepository<EntityType, KeyType>` or `MongoDBQueryRepository<DocumentType, KeyType>`
-4. Create your controller, basically as:
+3. Create your controller, basically as:

 ```
     @Autowired
     private OrderRepo repo;

     @GetMapping()
-    public DataTablesOutput<Order> getOrders(@Valid DataTablesInput input){
+    public QueryOutput<Order> getOrders(@Valid QueryInput input){
         return repo.findAll(input);
     }
 ```

-5. In your html page, add `jquery.spring-friendly.js` before initializing Datatables.
+4. Write your JavaScript for the datagrid.